NuevoFoundation/workshops/content/english/datastruct/Queues/pq.md

 <hr>

 A `PriorityQueue` is used when the objects are supposed to be processed based on the priority.
 In this case, we want to sort the queue by the time the customer has been waiting.
-It is known that a `Queue` follows the First-In-First-Out algorithm, but sometimes the elements of the queue are needed to be processed according to the priority, that’s when the PriorityQueue comes into play.
-The `PriorityQueue` is based on the priority heap.
+It is known that a `Queue` follows the First-In-First-Out algorithm, but sometimes the elements of the queue are needed to be processed according to some priority.
+A `PriorityQueue`, based on the priority heap, does the job.
 The elements of the priority queue are ordered according to the natural ordering, or by a `Comparator` provided at queue construction time, depending on which constructor is used.

 Before we create a queue, we will have to import the queue class.
 To make life easier, we can use a `*` instead to import all.
 It will look something like this.